 - Piling or depositing snow that obstructs vision is a violation of Michigan's Vehicle Code.

 - Piling snow at the ends of driveways along highway shoulders and pushing snow across roads can create hazardous conditions.

 - Keeping sidewalks clear is important to help people walk safely and access public transit.

-December 19, 2019 -- Snow has really piled up throughout Michigan, and the Michigan Department of Transportation (MDOT) is reminding residents living along state highways to be careful and follow the law as they plow or shovel snow.
+LANSING, Mich. - Snow is beginning to pile up in parts of the state, and the Michigan Department of Transportation (MDOT) is reminding residents living along state highways to be careful and follow the law as they plow or shovel snow.